← Back to all foods

 Spinach

-Spinach is a versatile leafy green that works in savory meals and smoothies.
-It fits well into an anti-inflammatory eating pattern because it is practical, familiar, and easy to use regularly.
+Spinach is a versatile leafy green that works in savory meals, soups, egg dishes, and smoothies.
+It fits well into an anti-inflammatory eating pattern because it slips easily into foods people already make.

 Quick answer

-Spinach provides lutein, zeaxanthin, nitrates, and folate in one of the most nutrient-dense packages among leafy greens.
-Its combination of carotenoids, flavonoids, and minerals makes it a practical daily vegetable for anti-inflammatory eating patterns.
+Spinach provides lutein, zeaxanthin, nitrates, and folate in one of the most nutrient-dense leafy greens people use regularly.
+Its combination of carotenoids, flavonoids, and minerals makes it a practical everyday vegetable for an anti-inflammatory eating pattern, especially when you want a green that works both raw and cooked.

 Spinach (Spinacia oleracea) is a leafy green vegetable in the amaranth family, originating in ancient Persia.
 It is available fresh (baby and mature leaves), frozen (chopped or leaf), and canned.
 Baby spinach has a milder flavor and more tender texture.

-Spinach is used worldwide — in Indian palak paneer, Middle Eastern fatayer, Greek spanakopita, Japanese gomaae, and Western salads and smoothies.
-It cooks down significantly (about 90% volume reduction), making it easy to consume large amounts in cooked dishes.
+Spinach is used worldwide - in Indian palak paneer, Middle Eastern fatayer, Greek spanakopita, Japanese gomaae, and Western salads and smoothies.
+It cooks down significantly (about 90% volume reduction), which is one reason it fits anti-inflammatory cooking so well: it can disappear into soups, eggs, beans, and grain dishes without making meals feel heavy or complicated.

 Why spinach may support an anti-inflammatory diet